ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.2.0
+  - Changed display method for pop-up which shows up by clicking plugin title.
+  - Added `Pulse` parameter to control pulse gain.
+  - Added `Velvet` parameter to control velvet noise gain.
+  - Changed `ToneMix` to `Tone`.
+Value range is increased from [0, 0.002] to [0, 0.02].
+  - Changed algorithm to allocate sine frequency.
+  - Fixed velvet noise oscillator to randomize interval.
 - 0.1.5
   - Fixed to stop sounds when deactivated.
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.